Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Experiments

-{\bf Generalization Methods}: We also consider enhancing the performance of different LP models with multiple generalization techniques.
+{\bf Graph-Specific Generalization Methods}: We also test the performance of BUDDY with multiple generalization techniques.
 This includes DropEdge~\cite{rong2020dropedge}, which randomly removes a portion of edges from the training adjacency matrix.
-Edge Proposal Sets (EPS)~\cite{singh2021edge} utilizes one GNN4LP method to filter edges based on their common neighbors and another method to rank the top-k filtered edges in the training adjacency matrix.
-Lastly, we consider Topological Concentration (TC)~\cite{wang2023topological}, which re-weights the edges within the training adjacency matrix based on the structural information captured by the TC metric. \textit{Note:} we did not run Counterfactual LP~\cite{zhao2022learning} due to experiencing an out-of-memory error on \underline{all} tested dataset splits.
+Edge Proposal Sets (EPS)~\cite{singh2021edge}, which uses paired LP models to filter and rank top-k edges to insert as Common Neighbors in the training adjacency matrix.
+Lastly, we consider Topological Concentration (TC)~\cite{wang2023topological}, which re-weights the edges within the training adjacency matrix based on their shared information. \textit{Note:} We were unable to test CFLP~\cite{zhao2022learning} and EERM~\cite{wu2022eerm} after adapting their current implementations to the HeaRT evaluation setting.
+CFLP experienced an out-of-memory error on \textit{all} tested LPShift splits.
+EERM experienced an out-of-memory error on \textit{every} LPShift split of ogbl-ppa and ogbl-ddi, while also exceeding \textit{48 hours} per run on ogbl-collab without converging.

+{\bf Traditional Generalization Methods:} The final round of tests applies: IRM~\cite{arjovsky2019invariant}, VREx~\cite{krueger2021out}, GroupDRO~\cite{sagawa2019distributionally}, DANN~\cite{ganin2016domain}, and DeepCORAL~\cite{sun2016deep} as generalization methods to GCN.
+Given that LPShift splits graph data directly on the sample structure, all tests with traditional generalization methods treat training samples as an environmental partition.
+The partitions \(\mathcal{E} = \{e_1,...,e_N\}\) are composed of $N$ environmental subsets, where each subset is binned based on their neighborhood heuristic; as demonstrated for CNs in Figure~\ref{fig:cn_subsets}.
+This binning of environmental subsets forces traditional generalization methods to target graph structure, controlling for the method's ability to improve GNN4LP performance under structural shift induced by LPShift.

 {\bf Evaluation Setting}: We consider the standard evaluation procedure in LP, in which every positive validation/test sample is compared against $M$ negative samples.
 The goal is that the model should output a higher score (i.e., probability) for positive sample than the negatives.
 To create the negatives, we make use of the HeaRT evaluation setting \cite{li2024evaluating} which generates $M$ negatives samples {\it per positive sample} according to a set of common LP heuristics.
-In our study, we set $M=250$ and use CNs as the heuristic in HeaRT.
+In our study, we set $M=250$ and use CNs coupled with PPR as the heuristic in HeaRT.